 Every American has the right to a home where they can safely exist and live in dignity.
 I work full-time, providing resources to affordable housing communities across Dallas, and I know we cannot wait for change.
 We must demand it.
 In Dallas, there are currently 19 affordable housing units for every 100 people in need.
-We will enshrine the right to housing in law by passing the Green New Deal, keep rents low with universal rent control and prevent real estate developers from creating artificial scarcity with a vacancy tax.
+We will enshrine the right to housing in law by passing the Green New Deal, increasing the supply of homes for our community, improving the quality of existing affordable housing, and strengthening protections to stop predatory practices on renters.

 As the daughter of a proud Local 745 truck driver, I understand the importance of having a union to guarantee fair pay and good benefits.
 Over the past 50 years, we have witnessed the weakening of unions' power in America; as a result, pay for the working class has stagnated, and wealth inequality has risen dramatically.
 To raise the standard of living for the vast majority, we need to unleash the power of workers to form unions and collectively bargain for a fair shot.
 We will fight for a $15 minimum wage, ban “right to work” provisions, and pass the PRO Act.

 Xenophobic rhetoric and policies spewed by right-wing politicians have forced our immigrant neighbors to live in perpetual fear that they will be deported.
 At the same time, inaction by out-of-touch Democrats has stalled progress.
 We need to fundamentally reform our immigration system to reflect who we want to be — a country where our fellow neighbors are treated with dignity and respect, regardless of their immigration status.
 This means providing a pathway to citizenship for all 11 million undocumented Americans, abolishing ICE, and ending all federal contracts with private detention camps.